dikshabehl92/Analysing-Dillards-sales-Data/README.md

 # Analysing-Dillards-sales-Data
-Analysing Dillards sales Data to study customer purchasing patterns
+Analysing Dillards sales data to study customer purchasing patterns

 As part of this mini project, I translated analysis questions into SQL queries.